JernKunpittaya/regex_submatch/README.md

 # regex_submatch

+A repo of backend algorithm to extract regex matching in the most general and granular case.
+Hence resulting in exponential blowup.
+To make it linear to work with zk, we simplify the generalization of subgroup match allowance to not allow reveal only "a" from (a|b) [not revealing anything if it matches b, which this repo allows us to do this] but to reveal "a" or "b" from a|b.
+[Hence reveal anyway either it matches a or b].
+See more at https://github.com/JernKunpittaya/full_zk_regex

 Want to create this repo to unveil behind the scenes of regex matching stuff so we can use it to create zk circuit in the future.
 We create 2 automata m3, m4 to parse and extract submatches.